absmach/magistrala/auth/README.md

 ## Domains

-Domains are used to group users and things.
+Domains are used to group users and clients.
 Each domain has a unique alias that is used to identify the domain.
 Domains are used to group users and their entities.

 Domain consists of the following fields: